woodser/monero-ts/README.md

 - Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc.
 - Supports client-side wallets in NodeJS and web apps using WebAssembly bindings to Monero Core.
-- Supports offline, and watch-only, and multisig wallets.
+- Supports offline, watch-only, and multisig wallets.
 - Query wallet transactions, transfers, and outputs by their many attributes.
 - Fetch and process binary data from the daemon (e.g. raw blocks).
-- Receive notifications when blocks are added to the chain and when wallets sync, send, or receive.
+- Receive notifications when blocks are added to the chain or when wallets sync, send, and receive.
 - Conforms to an [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
 - Over 230 passing Mocha test cases.